 If correction to a published article is needed, the Journal publishes the correction as soon as possible, detailing the changes from the original version.
 The correction is listed in the Table of Contents in the print issue, as well as online.
 Readers are encouraged to submit comments or critiques of any article.
 All relevant comments are published in the print journal and online and authors are asked to respond to such comments.

 The manuscript review process is confidential and cannot be shared with anyone who is not directly involved in that process.
 The editors and reviewers may not share any information regarding the submission of an article, or any aspect of the article, before publication.
 The peer-review process is conducted with full confidentiality: reviewers and the editors may not discuss the article submission, or mention the topic or the review to anyone other than the editors.
 The information contained within a submitted manuscript is strictly confidential and cannot be discussed with anyone other than the authors.
 The reviewers may not discuss the information in the article or their review with anyone other than the editors.

 American Health & Drug Benefits adheres to the ICMJE authorship criteria.
 All authors must meet the 4 criteria outlined by the ICMJE for authorship, which are available at www.icmje.org.
 It is the responsibility of the authors to decide who can be listed as an author based on those 4 criteria.
 Contributors who do not meet all 4 criteria should be acknowledged for their contribution in a separate statement.
-See Instructions for Authors for complete details of submitting a manuscript and the requirements for adhering to publishing policies.

 It is the responsibility of the authors to ensure the independence of the content and to make sure that the funding entity did not influence the content of the article or the interpretation of the results.